Grassroots Democracy Part 3 Local Government in Urban Areas Class 6 Question Answer Social Science Chapter 12

 Question 2.

-Urban local bodies fund their activities through a combination of sources, including
+Urban local bodies fund their activities through various sources:

 Grassroots Democracy Part 3 Local Government in Urban Areas Question Answer (Exercise)